 11).
 They didn’t feel rushed with you

 Stop being so rushed.
-Let them dress themselves.
-Let them tie their own shoes.
+Take a minute to let them do what they need to do.
+(Ex: Let them tie their own shoes even if it takes longer than when you do it.)
 What does it really matter if you are three minutes behind schedule?
-I have to remind my husband of this all the time… Its ok if we are a few minutes late, because today… our kids came first.
+I have to remind my husband of this all the time… It’s ok if we are a few minutes late, because today… our kids came first.

 13).
 You used to LAY WITH THEM every night.

 When our children ask us that question… Mommy, will you lay with me?
 What do we normally say?
 “Just for a second, sweetie.
 I have to clean up the kitchen and start laundry and…. ”

 But… Do you know what?
 This is when the good stuff comes out.
 This is when I hear all of those stories, those little details that seven-year-olds don’t tell their moms anymore.
 This is when our mother/son relationship becomes a ‘one day best friend’ relationship.